virgili0/Virgilio/Topics/starting-a-data-project.md

 - Research Papers
 - ...

 This guide will not teach you how to use [Google](https://www.google.com/), because you will already know if you are reading these lines :-).

+By the way, probably not every knows about [**these Google tricks**](https://smallbiztrends.com/2019/03/google-tricks.html)...

 But there are a few tips that can come in handy when you start "amassing" knowledge that will then come in handy.

 #### Understand what you're looking for